 - Snow friendly hiking boots (waterproof, thick, grippy soles)

-- A mattress/swag and sleeping bag if you’re staying over
+- A sleeping mat, sleeping bag and tent if you’re staying out for a night

 How To Get There

 Pilot Wilderness is part of the Kosciuszko National Park

 Intermediate – you’ll need to be fit to walk 20km in a single day.